tomassedovic/quicksilver-roguelike/README.md

 every glyph.

 > This relies on the fact that every glyph has the same width.
 In
-> other words, it only works for monospace fonts such as Mononoki.
+> other words, it only works for monospace fonts such as ononoki.
+If
-> If you want to use a proportional font (say Helvetica), you will
+> you want to use a proportional font (say Helvetica), you will need
-> need to build the font-map yourself.
-You can use the `rusttype`
+> to build the font-map yourself.
+You can use the `rusttype` library
-> library to do it.
+> to do it.

-Add the `tilemap` and `tile_size_px` to `Game`:
+Add the `tileset` and `tile_size_px` to the `Game` struct:

 ```rust
 struct Game {